AmSaleh21/IT_Java/README.md

 Day 7: Database connection

-    Task : connect to a Database, add, insert, update, and delete based on user action.
+    Task : connect to a Database, add, insert, update, and delete based on user action. (replace [ph] with your date) ps. compile with classpath to the jdbc driver to run javac -classpath "path to jdbc.jar" SqlMenu.java
+        java -classpath .;"path to jdbc.jar" SqlMenu